una-org/una/api.md

 - una: The una header
 - payload: The payload object that was sent by the screen

-### UnaController.setRoomData(key, value)

-Stores the key-value pair in the room state on the server.

-### UnaController.getRoomData(key, callback)
+### UnaController.onServerInput(key, callback)

-Retrieve the key-value pair in the room state on the server.
-When the data is ready, your callback function will be called with the following parameters:
+Register the server input event identified with key with your callback, in screenless mode.
+When a server sends a message to your controller, your callback will be called with an object containing the following keys:
-- key: The key that was requested
+- payload: The payload object that was sent by the server.

-- value: The value associated with the requested key
+### UnaServer.sendToServer(key, payload)

+Sends payload to the server, with key.

 ## Una Header
 The Una Header object consists of the following keys: